phantomwhale/charioteer-bots/README.md

 This implements the dice rolls for the unofficial solo mode written by [Francis K. Lalumiere](https://boardgamegeek.com/user/weishaupt), full details of which can be viewed on the [BGG files page](https://boardgamegeek.com/filepage/252023/solo-module-for-gmts-charioteer)

-This script requires ruby 3.2+ and the terminal-table gem to be installed
+This script requires ruby 3.2+ and the terminal-table gem to be installed (`gem install terminal-table`)

 The output of this script looks as follows: